sarahseewhy/value_technical_test/my_notes.md

   1) Write a function called 'Value'

-  2) Value returns an object that stores a number
+  2) Value returns an object

+  3) The returned object stores a number

 	3) The value of the returned object will be mutable